wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 of the weave phase.
 We delay the discussion of multithreaded simulation to the end of this article.
 Before that, the contention simulation is assumed to be single threaded with only a single domain.

+### Memory Management

+Event objects are allocated from the heap using C++ `new` operator.
+The base class `TimingEvent` overrides this operator, and adds an extra `class EventRecorder` object as argument.
+As a result, event objects must be allocated in the form of replacement `new`s, which looks like the following: `new (eventRecorder) EventObjectName(args)` (`eventRecorder` is an `EventRecorder` object).
+This is an optimization for memory allocation and garbage collection using slab allocators within `EventRecorder` objects.
+Memory is allocated and released in large chunks to amortize the overhead of calling C library.
+In addition, a chunk is only released after all event objects in the chunk are no longer used, the status of which is tracked by a high watermark.
+Correspondingly, `operator delete` is not allowed to be called on event objects, since the slab is freed as a whole rather than individually for each event objects.

 ### Timing Events

 The timing event object has a few member variables with the word "cycle" in it.
 Among them, `privCycle` seems to be unused